conterra/mapapps-4-developers/README.md

 * How is my **layout** integrated into **map.apps templates**?
 * How do **gulp** processes modify my source code?

+## Requirements

+* map.apps 4.2.0
+* all resources from `CD-Contents/software/m2-repository` are copied manually to your local maven repository (e.g. `%UserProfile%/.m2`).

 ## Usage

 Start the integrated jetty server with `mvn jetty:run` and activate the `watch-all` maven profile in order to run the samples.